Vermilion, Alberta: Mayor and council

-The Mayor of Vermilion is Gregory Throndson.
+The Mayor of Vermilion is currently vacant.

 Economy

-The economy is largely service industry to agriculture.
+The economy is largely driven by the service industry to agriculture and oilfield, with Education (Lakeland College) being a secondary economic driver.

+Situated at the intersection of Hwy 16 and Hwy 41 and being within an hour drive of most of the larger communities east of Edmonton to Saskatchewan, Vermilion has started to see more economic activity centered around various service industries.
+Vermilion's historic downtown is one of the last remaining traditional prairie downtowns.
+It includes many century old buildings that house a variety of locally owned businesses that range from large farm implement dealerships, clothing and outdoors boutiques, to plumbers, restaurants, and a modern large Co-op grocery store.

 Arts and culture

-The Vermilion Agricultural Society hosts an annual fair which started in 1906.
-The fair begins with a parade on Thursday morning.
-The fair lasts a total of three days the last weekend in July.
+The Vermilion Agricultural Society hosts one of the largest and oldest agricultural fairs in western Canada.
+The annual Vermilion Fair, which started in 1906, begins with a parade on Thursday morning and lasts a total of three days the last weekend in July.

+Vermilion is home to the main campus of Lakeland College, that includes the Alumni Theatre which hosts various concerts and recitals throughout the year through local clubs such as the Vermilion Folk Club, Vermilion Allied Arts, and others.

 Attractions

 The Vermilion Provincial Park is located on the northwest side of the town.
 It includes camping, fishing, canoeing and trails for hiking, cycling and cross-country skiing.

 Education

 The town has two public schools: Vermilion Elementary (K-6) and J.R.
-Robson Secondary (7-12), and one Catholic school, St. Jerome's School (K-12).
+Robson Secondary (7–12), and one Catholic school, St. Jerome's School (K-12).
 The School of Hope, a home school, has its central office in Vermilion.

 The town also attracts students from throughout Canada to Lakeland College.
 Lakeland offers certificate, diploma, applied degree, university transfer, apprenticeship, and pre-employment programs.
 Programming at the Vermilion campus includes agricultural sciences, business, environmental sciences, fire and emergency response, human services, interior design technology, and trades and technology.
 Lakeland's residence village is home to more than 500 students.